Lawyer Profile Detail

 - the preparation and filing of applications seeking exemptions from dealer registration and prospectus requirements to accommodate the sale of real estate securities or rental pools through real estate agents;

-- the development of an electronic global share trading platform by a Canadian financial institution;
+- the development of a multi-currency electronic global share trading platform by a Canadian financial institution;

 - the settlement of an enforcement proceeding alleging the conduct of insider trading by a registered dealer;